digo5ds/pygitguard/README.md

 pygitguard_cli --path <your_repository>
 ```

-> On first run, a configuration file named `gitguard.yaml` will be automatically generated with default settings.

 ---

-## ⚙️ Configuration (`.gitguard.yaml`)
+## ⚙️ Configuration

+> On first run, a configuration file named `pygitguard.yaml` will be automatically generated with default settings.

 This file lets you customize pygitguard's scanning behavior.
 You can: